MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 ### Restrictions and Considerations

 * Trusted workspace access is only supported for workspaces in Fabric capacities (F64 or higher).
-* You can only use trusted access in OneLake shortcuts and data pipelines.
-To securely access Storage accounts from Fabric Spark, see (Managed private endpoints for Fabric)[/security-managed-private-endpoints-overview]
+* You can only use trusted workspace access in OneLake shortcuts and data pipelines.
+To securely access storage accounts from Fabric Spark, see [Managed private endpoints for Fabric](./security-managed-private-endpoints-overview.md).
 * If a workspace with a workspace identity is migrated to a non-Fabric capacity or Fabric capacity lower than F64, trusted workspace access will stop working after an hour.
 * Pre-existing shortcuts created before October 10, 2023 don't support trusted workspace access.
 * Connections for trusted workspace access can't be created or modified in **Manage connections and gateways**.